 Paper bills can become contaminated due to:

-Our currency representative remarks that floods, for example, can lead to unknown contaminants being introduced to floodwater, which could contaminate currency and call for special handling.
+Our currency representative says that floods, for example, can lead to unknown contaminants being introduced into floodwater, which could contaminate currency and call for special handling.

 The Federal Reserve has detailed guidelines for depository institutions on how to handle and package contaminated currency.